Letter to the Editor

 Both the 2016 presidential candidates have their flaws.
 However, one has the experience, has worked on social issues, and can compromise while dealing with Congress and world leaders.
 The other holds grudges, promises to throw his opponent in jail, insults members of his own party who disagree with him, and humiliates women, disabled and people of various ethnic backgrounds.

 In a civilized democracy, the opponents compete for votes, but then accept the results, congratulate the winner, and support the government for the good of their country.
 The winners assure those who didn’t vote for them that they represent all Americans.
-Trump has complained about rigged elections and promised a revolt if his opponent wins.
-If Clinton wins, five years later Trump might retract his rigged-election story but his supporters will continue to delegitimize her victory.
+Drumpf has complained about rigged elections and promised a revolt if his opponent wins.
+If Clinton wins, five years later Drumpf might retract his rigged-election story but his supporters will continue to delegitimize her victory.